-The forensic examination of electronically stored information (ESI) is a science and is treated as such by the courts in most countries.
+The forensic examination of electronically stored information (ESI) is a science and is treated by the courts in most countries.
 Forensic examiners are usually certified after a course of training which can last several years depending on the depth of knowledge being sought.
 There are some simple rules that forensic examiners follow so they can preserve the evidence without corruption.

 Rule Number One:

-If you are not a forensic examiner you should not touch any computer-related material or equipment at the scene.
-This scene should be treated as a crime scene and as a first responder, your job will be to preserve the scene and prevent anyone from contaminating or corrupting it in any way.
+If you are not a forensic examiner, you should not touch any computer-related material or equipment at the scene.
+This scene should be treated as a crime scene, and as a first responder, your job will be to preserve the scene and prevent anyone from contaminating or corrupting it in any way.

 Rule Number Two: